Toro (character): Publication history

-The first Toro made his debut in Timely Comics' Human Torch Comics #2 (premiering fall 1940 with no cover date and as issue #2, having taken over the numbering from the single-issue Red Raven).
+Toro made his debut in Timely Comics' Human Torch Comics #2 (premiering fall 1940 with no cover date and as issue #2, having taken over the numbering from the single-issue Red Raven).
 Toro appeared in numerous comics titles in the 1940s, both during World War II and the post-war era.
 He starred with Bucky in Young Allies Comics, and made appearances in various issues of Kid Comics, Amazing Comics, Complete Comics, Mystic Comics, All-Winners Comics, and Sub-Mariner Comics.
 In 1948, however, the Human Torch dropped Toro as a sidekick, picking up with Sun Girl instead.

 Toro and the Torch later appeared in Atlas' Young Men #24 (December 1953).
 Toro also made several appearances in Marvel Comics titles, beginning with reprints of Human Torch stories in Marvel Super-Heroes #12–14 (Dec.
 1967-May 1968), followed by a previously unpublished Atlas-era Human Torch story in #16 (Sep.
 1968).

 Toro appeared in a new story in Prince Namor, The Sub-Mariner #14 (June 1969) where he was seemingly killed off.
 He subsequently appeared in flashbacks and historical stories, being a regular character in the 1970s Invaders series.
 After years of only appearing in flashback stories, he returned to current publication with the 2008 Avengers/Invaders maxiseries and the 2009 miniseries The Torch.

 In 2014, as part of Marvel Now!, the All-New Invaders were relaunched and a flashback story was told about Toro during WWII in issues #6–7 and it is revealed Toro is an Inhuman in issue #10.